semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ## Working with jobs

-Apart from the `sem get` command that can be used for all kinds of resources, the commands for working with `jobs` cannot be used with other kinds of resources.
+Apart from the `sem get` command that can be used for all kinds of resources, the commands for working with `jobs` cannot be used with the other kinds of Semaphore 2.0 resources.
 The list of commands for working with `jobs` includes the `sem attach`, `sem logs` and `sem port-forward` commands.

 ### sem attach